hyperledger/iroha-2-docs/src/guide/advanced/intro.md

 Using expressions which implement `EvaluatesTo<bool>`, you can set up conditional logic and execute more sophisticated operations on-chain.
 For example, you can submit a `Mint` instruction only if a specific account is registered.
 Recall that you can combine this with queries, and as such can program the blockchain to do some amazing stuff.
 This stuff is what we refer to as _smart contracts_, and is the main defining feature of advanced usage of blockchain technology.

+## Triggers

+The basic premise is that certain things can emit events: it could be a change of the state of some entity, e.g. an account, and/or a domain (you can't modify an account without changing the domain that it belongs to, but you can change the domain without touching any of its accounts), but it could also be the block being committed, some point in time being crossed, or even a direct signal emitted by executing a special ISI.
+All of these are events that triggers can be attached to.

+A trigger is a fairly basic entity that can be registered.
+Just like with Accounts, you submit a `RegisterBox::Trigger`, which contains the necessary information.
+This information is a single account ID, which should ideally be a brand new account that you register in the same transaction (but for now it doesn't matter); an executable, which itself is either a `Vec<Instruction>` or a WASM blob; and an `EventFilter`, something which combs through (at this point all) events and returns `true` when it finds an event that you like to start the execution.

+The documentation on the `EventFilter` types is under construction, as we are likely to make major changes to that particular architecture.
+For now, suffice it to say that you can look at the source code in `iroha_data_model` and see a few particularly interesting applications.